 Epsom man with dementia last seen by family in October

 Mar.
-1—Epsom police are asking for help in finding a missing 76-year-old man last seen by his family in October.
+3—Epsom police are asking for help in finding a missing 76-year-old man last seen by his family in October.

 John "Jay" Hickey suffers from dementia and is easily confused, his family told police.